 Membership Services Coordinator and Listserv Manager

 The Membership Services Coordinator (MSC) serves a public relations role within VRA and is most often the first point of contact for new and potential members of VRA.
 The MSC provides quality public service to the membership.
-The MSC is responsible for the maintenance of the membership database; communication (verbal and written, in all formats) with current and future members concerning available services and any attendant problems; production of financial statements and reports as required by the Association’s Executive Board; production of mailing labels as requested; processing of back orders for the VRA Bulletins and Special Bulletins during transition to electronic access through BePress; entering all orders and transactions related to products and services of the Visual Resources Association into QuickBooks; co-managing with the Secretary all duties and responsibilities related to conference registration.
+The MSC is responsible for the maintenance of the membership database; creation and maintenance of membership forms; creating regular and specialized reports from the membership database; communication (verbal and written, in all formats) with current and future members concerning available services and any attendant problems; production of financial statements and reports for the chapter bursaries and any other as as required by the Association’s Executive Board; production of mailing labels as requested; processing subscriptions to the VRA Bulletin; entering all orders and transactions related to products and services of the Visual Resources Association into QuickBooks; co-managing with the Secretary all duties and responsibilities related to conference registration.
 The Membership Services Coordinator will report to the VRA President.
 The MSC also may consult with the Treasurer on financial matters.
 In the event that the President is not available, the Coordinator reports to the VRA President-Elect.
 Other duties may be outlined by the VRA President and mutually agreed upon by VRA and the consultant.
 Specific activities and tasks are outlined in Scope of Work.

 Picture Licensing Universal System Coalition (PLUS)